LPG Boiler to Heat Pump UK (2026 Guide)

 - More stable energy bills

-- Reduced fuel deliveries
+- Reduced LPG deliveries

 - Lower carbon emissions